kenken182/FoodEase-New/README.md

 July 7 2019 Commit:
 API Routes for the grocery list is setup.
 Users can now get, post and update ingredients to their ingredient list.
 Next step: Make a mock list of a recipes ingredients, which will return the missing ingredients and the number of missing ingredients.
 Basically, compare two arrays, and find which ones are different.

+One thing I am considering right now is that the compare will be in O(n^2).
+However, this is likely okay, since usually ingredient lists are not insanely long.